olvap80/InstantRTOS/README.md

 Naturally in the real case there are shared resources, pending queues (with multiple items waiting in them), etc. and even those (beloved by "cool projects") "Active Objects" with their queues of pending messages are not "periodic tasks with unique periods" as it is required by Rate-monotonic scheduling!
+They are also not a collection of independent jobs as it is required by Earliest deadline first scheduling...
-According to above the perfect mathematically proven Rate-monotonic scheduling theorem does not work for the real case!
+According to above the perfect mathematically proven optimal scheduling theorems do not work for the real case!

+Naturally for the real case systems Rate-monotonic scheduling of Earliest deadline first scheduling are still used together with the extensive use of watchdogs/timeouts followed by extensive testing!

+Now let's look at cooperative multitasking, when each tast voluntarily gives up control (here voluntarily also means "suspends while waiting for something to happen", and it is a natural and desired condition to make all tasks "waiting for something to happen"!)
 TBD on cooperative multitasking, watchdogs, timeouts planning and multiple schedulers and on workarounds!